UdayLab/PAMI/docs/utilityDatabase.md

 A utility database represents a non-binary transactional database or a non-binary temporal database.

 ### Utility transactional database
-The format of a utility transactional database is as follows:

-    tid:(itemA utilityA),(itemB utilityA), ..., (itemN utilityN)
+A utility transactional database constitutes of a transactional identifier (tid), items, and their corresponding utility values in a transaction.
 A sample utility transactional database generated from the set of items, I={Bread, Jam, Butter, Pen, Books, Bat}, is shown in below table: